qaiik/blkt-reader/README.md

     * Use on blooks page, sells all your dupe blooks, so you get to keep your blooks, but get coins.
   * spamopenboxes.js
     * Opens the box you choose as many times as possible, and ranks the results.
+  * getallblooks.js
+   * Allows you to choose any blook in game.

 Bookmarks at https://blkt-hack.ikpar3.repl.co